 We are dedicated to raising people’s consciousness and appreciation of African culture worldwide.
 We attract and receive support as a result of screenings and exhibitions in public venues, through outreach and by direct appeals to individuals and publicly supported institutions.
-Our award-winning films are in libraries, schools, colleges, universities, archives, museums and community centers in 35 states and twelve countries.
+Our award-winning films are in libraries, schools, colleges, universities, archives, museums and community centers in 35 states and fourteen countries.

 To view and experience our work, please select Films in the menu above and from the drop-down menu choose any or all of the films to view trailers of films in distribution and demos of works-in-progress.

 AND we give back to Africa.
 It’s our way of completing the circle of life, the circle of love, the circle of friendship, the circle of giving and receiving, the circle of continuity.
 African children dancing in a circle invite you to participate in the circle, the African Family.

 Through the African Family Children’s Fund, we actively support emergency humanitarian relief for children and families in crisis in Africa: drought, floods, famine and tropical disease.